seekwhencer/node-radio-automation/README.md

 At the moment, the app is usable how it is described in the docs - or better - what is possible with the Insomnia export.

-- API Features: create, update channel shows
-- API Features: duplicate Channel, Shows
+- Backup mechanism for the complete storage folder
-- Scheduling: let a show on channel begin by a week scheme with week day, hour and minute.
+- Scheduling: let a show from a channel begin by a week scheme with week day, hour and minute.
-- API Features: scheduling
-- Backup the complete storage folder
-- Podcast downloader
+- Podcast with downloader
-- API Feature: Podcasts
 - Frontend App with Vue
 - Docker (Compose) Setup
-- Much more ...
+- Ideas?